Tips For Success As a Makeup Artist

 As you consider a career as a professional makeup artist, check out these tips for success!

 *Note: The featured photos are from our 2019 Scarefest Halloween Event.

 How do people succeed in makeup careers?
 They start by making a commitment to complete cosmetology, skin care, or full specialist program.
 Watching a few YouTube makeup tutorials is not enough to build a successful career as a makeup artist.
 In fact, the state of Florida requires licensure before you can work in the industry.
 Makeup artists need cosmetology, skin care, or a full specialist license before working professionally.

 American Institute of Beauty offers all of these required licensure programs.
 Many beauty school students pursue a makeup artistry certification in addition to these licenses.
 Learning skills in other areas can benefit your career and increase your future earning potential.
 For instance, you could offer services such as waxing, facials, and eyelash extensions in addition to makeup applications.

 During your schooling, you’re doing so much more than just learning about makeup.
 You’re meeting contacts and expanding your network.
-Your instructors can provide practical advice on how to succeed once you have your certification completed.
-Ideally, find a mentor within the school to help guide you after graduation as you launch your professional career.
+Your instructors can provide practical advice on how to succeed once you complete your education.
+You could find a mentor within the school to help guide you after graduation as you launch your professional career.
 Attend any and all networking events and guest lectures.
 Getting your name out there is important to later success.
 Volunteer often during your early days.
-Providing work free of charge is a tough pill to swallow at first, but once your phone starts ringing with job offers, you’ll be happy you donated some of your time.
+Providing work free of charge can be a tough pill to swallow at first, but once your phone starts ringing with job offers, you’ll be happy you donated some of your time in the beginning!
 Working as an assistant in the makeup industry is another way to get your foot in the door.
-Grunt work may sound tedious, but if you’re working with a successful Makeup Artist, you’ll only continue your learning in a hands-on setting.
+It may sound tedious, but if you’re working with a successful makeup artist, you’ll be continuing valuable learning in a hands-on setting.